Rock Radio Scrapbook

 It debuted a few days after Elvis Presley left the army, and closed down a month after he died.
 In between, 1470 CFOX entertained for 17 memorable years on the Montreal radio dial.

 The 1470 CFOX era began with test broadcasts at 8 p.m. on March 15, 1960.
-The next day at 6 a.m., founder/co-owner/original morningman Gord Sinclair (Jr.) and Lakeshore Broadcasting officially launched 1470 CFOX as "Lakeshore Family Radio".
+The next day at 6 a.m. founder/co-owner/original morning man Gord Sinclair and Lakeshore Broadcasting officially launched 1470 CFOX as Lakeshore Family Radio.
 An unforgettable era in Montreal broadcasting history would follow.
 For the full story, click here.

 CFOX signed off forever on September 15, 1977, and for a time its spot on the dial was taken by all-news CKO, which itself left the airwaves in 1989.
-There is silence at the 1470 dial spot in Montreal now, and the old studios at 203 Hymus Boulevard, Pointe-Claire, Que., are long gone.
+There is silence at the 1470 dial spot in Montreal now, and the old studios at 203 Hymus Boulevard, Pointe-Claire, Quebec, are long gone.
 But the memories of 1470 CFOX live on...

 We'll leave the last word to Marc Denis...

 ''I have worked on-air on many Montreal radio stations over the decades, English and French, but 1470 CFOX was not one of them.
 Mind you, my own broadcasting career start was just a couple of years away during the station's Golden Era of The Sixties.
 But I was a listener and a fan...and lived only a few blocks away.
 It was the little radio station in suburban West Island Pointe-Claire that could...and did.
 Big time.
-The “Fox” had inspired....and will never be forgotten.
+The “Fox” had inspired....and will never be forgotten."

 Marc Denis, host & curator, Montréal